Censorship of TikTok: Azerbaijan

 On 27 September 2020, citizens of Azerbaijan noticed social media restrictions across an array of platforms, including TikTok, Facebook, Twitter, LinkedIn, YouTube, and others.
 NetBlocks confirmed the restrictions on social media and communication platforms through Twitter.
-According to Azerbaijan's Ministry of Transport, Communications and Technology, these restriction were issued in an attempt to "prevent large-scale provocations from Armenia," during the longstanding Nagorno-Karabakh conflict.
+According to Azerbaijan's Ministry of Transport, Communications and Technology, these restrictions were issued in an attempt to "prevent large-scale provocations from Armenia," during the longstanding Nagorno-Karabakh conflict.

+On 19 September 2023, Azerbaijan restricted access to TikTok again, due to 2023 Nagorno-Karabakh clashes.

 Bangladesh

-In November 2018, the Bangladeshi government blocked the TikTok app's Internet access as part of Bangladesh's crackdown on the removal of pornography and gambling sites.
+In November 2018, the Bangladeshi government blocked the TikTok app's Internet access as part of Bangladesh's crackdown on pornography and gambling sites.
 "I want to create a safe and secure internet for all Bangladeshis, including children.
 And this is my war against pornography.
 And this will be a continuous war," said Mustafa Jabbar, Posts and Communications Officer of Bangladesh.

 In August 2020, the government of Bangladesh requested that TikTok remove 10 videos from the platform that were uploaded from the country.
 "The TikTok authorities have told the government they will take down 'offensive' videos uploaded from Bangladesh," said the Minister of Post and Telecommunication of Bangladesh.
 As a result, the Bangladeshi government cleared the TikTok ban.

 In June 2021, Law and Life Foundation, a human rights organization, issued a legal notice to the Bangladeshi government that sought the prohibition of "dangerous and harmful" applications such as TikTok, PUBG, and Free Fire, but failed to obtain a response.
 Soon thereafter, Law and Life Foundation's lawyers filed a petition with the High Court, sharing the organization's concerns.
 In August 2020, the High Court encouraged the Bangladeshi government to prohibit "dangerous and harmful" applications such as TikTok, PUBG, and Free Fire to "save children and adolescents from moral and social degradation."

+On 2 August 2024, TikTok, along with WhatsApp, Instagram and YouTube was blocked in Bangladesh due to quota reform protests.

+China

+Despite being a Chinese-made app, the international version of TikTok does not function on local networks in mainland China or Hong Kong.
+Instead, the domestic version Douyin is available, presumably to shield Chinese users from politically sensitive content posted by foreign users.
+The international version can sometimes be accessed using a VPN or data roaming with an overseas SIM card.